See index to all the chapters for Putting Out the Planetary Fire

 When asked by a law professor to explain the legal reasoning behind a U.S. Supreme Court decision siding with a railroad company against a little old lady, I observed that the court sided with rich corporation.
 When the professor remarked that was a rather simplistic explanation, I replied that such an analysis was invariably correct and avoided the need to read through hundreds of pages of convoluted legal reasoning.
 At least the professor never called on me again.

 When ACORN was unable to move its two most critical allies – unions and black churches – out of the Democratic Party, they folded back in.
-I volunteered to return to Des Moines to organize the Iowa caucuses for ACORN to support Senator Ted Kennedy, who was challenging President Carter in the democratic party caucus.
+I volunteered to return to Des Moines to organize the Iowa caucuses for ACORN to support Senator Ted Kennedy, who was challenging President Carter in the Democratic Party caucus.
 I left ACORN after Iowa to become the national organizer for the Campaign for Safe Energy, pushing to get the presidential candidates in both major parties to oppose nuclear power and embrace renewable energy.

+After the 1980 elections, I moved back to Albany, NY, to engage in community organizing and building the Citizens Party.
 The city of Albany is the home of arguably the strongest Democratic political machine in the U.S., even surpassing Chicago.
 The silver lining was that in order to challenge the Albany Democrats, one had to really sharpen your electoral skills.
-I used many of the organizing techniques from ACORN, starting with how to create door knocking lists of the voters on index cards (something your iPhone can handle these days).
-Over the next several years, I helped friends win in democratic party primaries and then would manage campaigns for the Citizens Party in the general election.
+I used many of the organizing techniques from ACORN, starting with how to create door knocking lists of the voters on index cards (something a smartphone can handle these days).
+Over the next several years, I helped friends win in Democratic Party primaries and then managed campaigns for the Citizens Party in the general election.

-Climate Litigation
+Litigation

 With legislative bodies dominated by fossil fuel campaign donations and in gridlock with partisan divisions (especially in Congress), climate advocates are increasingly turning to the courts in the effort to halt the burning of fossil fuels.[5]

 There are significant limitations to climate litigation.
 The court’s role is to enforce existing laws and constitutional provisions, not make new laws or policies.
 There are restrictions on who can bring litigation.
-Many individuals and groups lack “standing,” meaning that many individuals and groups are not uniquely harmed by particular actions to allow them to be plaintiffs.[7]
+Many individuals and groups lack standing, meaning that many individuals and groups are not uniquely harmed by particular actions to allow them to be plaintiffs.[7]
 Courts are also restrictive in the forms of remedies they are willing to order.
 Courts are slow and expensive, requiring attorneys and the use of outside experts, especially in a complex case involving climate change.

-Lawsuits that seek damages for harm caused by the defendants (tort actions[8]) may be taken on by attorneys who are willing to do it in exchange for a percentage of any damages won.
+Lawsuits that seek damages for harm caused by the defendants (tort actions)[8] may be taken on by attorneys who are willing in exchange for a percentage of any damages won.
 Some groups pursuing a climate litigation strategy aim to get to the point where victories against fossil fuel polluters are likely enough that they convince deep-pocketed law firms that specialize in tort litigation to take on the case.
-Such tort law firms have played a critical role in holding chemical companies liable for the damage their products have caused.
-[9] Tort law was used to fight tobacco companies.[10]
+Such tort law firms have played a critical role in holding chemical companies liable for the damage their products have caused.[9]
+Tort law was also used to fight tobacco companies.[10]

 Fossil fuel companies are also increasingly using litigation to fight back against policies that seek to restrict their operations, including seeking reimbursement for the decreased value of the fossil fuel infrastructure and reserves.
-As of 2021, fossil fuel companies were suing various countries for $18 billion to recover “lost profits”.[12]
-One reason the Obama administration and other governments fought against mandatory emission cuts in the Paris climate accords was their worry that it would open the U.S. to liability from fossil fuel companies, including under the provisions of the various global trade agreements that give corporations the power to challenge regulations by national governments that impede their operations.[13]
+As of 2021, fossil fuel companies were suing various countries for $18 billion to recover “lost profits.”[12]
+One reason the Obama Administration and other governments fought against mandatory emission cuts in the Paris Climate Accords was their worry that it would open the U.S. to liability from fossil fuel companies, including under the provisions of the various global trade agreements that give corporations the power to challenge regulations by national governments that impede their operations.[13]

-There have been some recent victories that give hope that the courts are becoming more open to ordering climate action.
-In 2021, the District Court of The Hague ruled that the energy company Royal Dutch Shell must reduce its carbon emissions by 45% compared with 2019 levels over the next 9 years, finding that the current high level of emissions might contribute to imminent environmental harm to Dutch citizens.
-The Federal Constitutional Court in Germany, the world’s 7th largest emitter of greenhouse gas, ordered the government to adopt a clearer strategy towards achieving its climate targets after 2030.
+The Federal Constitutional Court in Germany, the world’s seventh largest emitter of greenhouse gas, ordered the government to adopt a clearer strategy towards achieving its climate targets after 2030.
 A ruling in 2020 required the Irish government to detail its climate mitigation plan, including how to meet the goal of cutting emissions by 80% by 2050.
 A 2015 decision ordered the Dutch government to lower domestic greenhouse-gas emissions by at least 25% by the end of 2020.[16]

 An increasing number of lawsuits are being filed to hold fossil fuel companies liable for the damages caused by burning fossil fuels even though they knew it was contributing to global warming.
 It is difficult however for science to determine the level of damage caused by any one particular emitter and to assign damages.
 In the case against Royal Dutch Shell — and in climate suits against governments — plaintiffs chose to focus on getting the defendants to mitigate looming climate risks, rather than seeking compensation for harm already suffered.

 A 2021 report from the United Nations Environment Programme (UNEP) and the Sabin Center for Climate Change Law at Columbia University found that recent trends in climate litigation include: “Violations of ‘climate rights’, i.e. cases are increasingly relying on fundamental human rights including the right to life, health, food, and water; Failures of governments to enforce their commitments on climate change mitigation and adaptation; and, Greenwashing and non-disclosures, when corporate messaging contains false or misleading information about climate change impacts.”
-UNEP expects climate litigation to increase with respect to companies misreporting climate risks, governments failing to adapt to extreme weather events, and cases seeking to enforce previous court decisions.
-A rise is also expected in cases concerning persons displaced by climate change impacts.[17]

 Children’s Climate Litigation